BananaAcid/docker-php7.2-kitematic/README.md

 * Fernando Mayo <fernando@tutum.co>, 'apache-php'

 ------------------------------------
-## intended workflow
+## Intended workflow

 1. install docker
 2. get going with this readme
 3. place your PHP files in connected folder on your computer to be used by the container

+...

 4. start the container (e.g. in Kitematic)
+5. edit your files, use git or alike
+6. reload your browser

 ...

-4. edit your files, use git or alike
-5. reload your browser

-...

-6. stop the container
+7. stop the container
-7. turn off your computer
+8. turn off your computer

 ------------------------------------
 ## Installation